WeLoveProgramming/Climbing/README.md

 On every tickAction:

-    Background picture, a looping picture that is continous, ypos-=fallingSpeed Obstacles and enemies, ypos+=ClimbingSpeed
+    Background picture, a looping picture that is continuous, ypos-=fallingSpeed Obstacles and enemies, ypos+=ClimbingSpeed
     enemies.move()
     if weapon collides, then enemies.ypos-- and enemies.hp--